A Brief History of Major Financial Bubbles, Crises, and Flash-crashes

 In what was one of the largest manipulations in market history, the Hunt brothers, sons of oil tycoon H.L.
 Hunt, attempted to corner the silver market.
 This helped drive the price of silver to a peak of $49.45 on January 18, 1980 from approximately $6 just a year earlier.

-In less dramatic fashion, during the same time-frame gold rose from about $225 per ounce to a high of $843 on January 21, 1980.
+In less dramatic fashion, during the same time-frame, gold prices rose from about $225 per ounce to a high of $843 on January 21, 1980.
 It’s worth noting, though, that gold rose a staggering 2300% over the 10 years leading up to the top.

-In the history of bubbles, this is one of the greatest stock market rises and declines of all time, not only due to its sheer size but because the Japanese market has failed to trade back anywhere near the record high since.
+Japan’s real estate and stock market bubble led to one of the greatest stock market crashes of all time.
+The Nikkei stock market crash made history not only due to its sheer size, but because the Japanese market has failed to trade back anywhere near the record high since.
 The Nikkei topped on December 29, 1989 and lost 63% until August 1992 before stabilizing for a few years.
 From top to bottom, however, the index lost nearly 82% from 1989 to its eventual bottom which came in 2009 on the heels of the Great Financial Crisis.

-In the wake of the decline, the Japanese economy suffered several recessions, and real estate valuations which were also driven to unsustainable heights during the boom plummeted as well.
-The fallout eventually led to the BoJ adopting a 0% interest rate policy in the late 90s and the development of quantitative easing, a policy which has largely been in place since.
+In the wake of Japan’s stock market crash, the country’s economy suffered several recessions.
+Real estate valuations which were also driven to unsustainable heights during the boom plummeted as well.
+The fallout eventually led to the Bank of Japan adopting a 0% interest rate policy in the late 90s and the development of quantitative easing – a policy which has largely been in place since.

 The 1982-2000 bull market in the U.S. culminated with technology and internet stocks spiraling upward during the back-half of the ‘90s.
 The NASDAQ rose from 743 in the beginning of 1995 to a height of 5048 on March 10, 2000.
 In manic-like fashion the index more than doubled during the final six months.

-When the NASDAQ eventually troughed in September 2002, 78% of its value was wiped away, and most shares of internet companies saw their prices plummet by 95% or more (out of business).
+When the Dot Com bubble eventually burst in September 2002, 78% of its value was wiped away, and most shares of internet companies saw their prices plummet by 95% or more (out of business).
 The then technology-heavy S&P 500 was cut nearly in half.
 The economy fell into a recession during 2001 after experiencing the longest run of growth in U.S. history, spanning 10 years.

-The housing and financials-driven bubble began in the ‘90s, but really took the baton from technology and internet stocks after the stock market top of 2000.
+The housing market bubble began in the ‘90s, but really took the baton from technology and internet stocks after the stock market top of 2000.
 Real estate prices and the valuations of homebuilders continued to rise as low interest rates fueled speculation in the real estate market.

 The S&P 500 Homebuilding Total Return Index eventually fell by 90% from its peak in July 2005 to its trough in November 2008.
 It’s worth noting that the top in this sector came over two years before the top in the stock market, and in the end the bear market which began in housing forewarned the dangers which laid ahead for the broader economy and stock market.

 Homebuilding stocks as a whole lost nearly 70% by late 2007 before the stock market topped.
-The result of the housing and stock market fall-out was the worst financial calamity since the Great Depression, earning the period from 2008 to 2009 the title of ‘The Great Financial Crisis’ (GFC).
+The result of the stock and housing market crash was the worst financial calamity since the Great Depression, earning the period from 2008 to 2009 the title of ‘The Great Financial Crisis’ (GFC).

 The WTI crude oil bubble began in 1998 at a price of close to $10 per barrel, right around the cost of extracting it from the ground.
 The rise was persistent through 2007 before prices went vertical until the top in July 2008.
 The collapse was extremely fierce as the global economy crumbled during the Great Financial Crisis.

-From July 2008 to January 2009 oil fell precipitously from $145 to a trough of $35, or 77% in just over six months’ time.
-This makes the oil collapse one of the most abrupt of all major historical market bubbles.
+From July 2008 to January 2009 oil fell precipitously from $145 to a trough of $35, or 77% in just over six months.
+This makes the oil price crash one of the most abrupt of all major historical market bubbles.

 Gold peaked at a price of $1896 and silver at $43.25.
 By June 2013 gold was down by 35% and silver once again outshined the gold bubble on the downside by shedding 56% of its value.
 Both have traded lower since and at the time of this writing (December 2018) it is still unclear as to whether the bear market cycle is yet over.

 The cryptocurrency craze began in 2010 with Bitcoin, and saw a staggering rise from under $1 to nearly $20k by December 2017.
-However, in mania-like fashion, the majority of those gains came in less than a year, with the price rising from around $700 in January 2017 to its final price of around $19600 (the exact price depends on the exchange where it was traded).
+However, in mania-like fashion, the majority of those gains came in less than a year, with the price rising from around $700 in January 2017 to Bitcoin’s final peak price of around $19,600 (the exact price depends on the exchange where it was traded).